-Pendant Sterling Silver Ammonite Shell
+Pendant Sterling Silver Ammonite Shell Designed by us

 Ammonites are perhaps the most widely known fossil, possessing the typically ribbed spiral-form shell.
 These creatures lived in the seas between 240 - 65 million years ago, when they became extinct along with the dinosaurs.
 The name 'ammonite' (usually lower-case) originates from the Greek Ram-horned god called Ammon.
 Ammonites belong to a group of predators known as cephalopods, which includes their living relatives the octopus, squid, cuttlefish and nautilus.